-The following relevant City Council or Advisory Body actions have occurred relevant to the project activity currently underway:
+The following relevant City Council or Advisory Body actions have occurred relevant to the project:

-- Vesting Tentative Tract Map (VTTM) Tract 3089 was approved by the City Council on September 19, 2017, by Resolution No. 10832 (2017 Series). - The Development Agreement was adopted by the City Council on October 3, 2017, by Ordinance No. 1639 (2017 Series). - Avila Ranch Community Facilities District (CFD) No. 2017-1 was created by Ordinance No. 1642 (2017 Series), which levies a special tax within the CFD providing a funding source for maintenance and operation of facilities within the District. - The final map for Tract 3089 Phase 1 was approved by City Council on December 4, 2018, by Resolution No. 10968 (2018 Series). - The Planning Commission (PC) approved the architecture for all the R-2 project in the first three phases on September 22, 2021, by Resolution PC-1046-2021. - A Memorandum of Agreement was executed in September 2021 between the City Manager and the Avila Ranch development team to allow for the advancement of Phases 4 and 5 prior to Phases 2 and 3, provided that improvements required for Phases 2 and 3 are included as part of the development.
-To date, no development applications related to Phases 4 and 5 have been approved. - The City Council adopted a resolution for partial acceptance of public improvements and certification of completion of required private improvements for Tract 3089 Phase 1 on February 21, 2023.
+- Vesting Tentative Tract Map (VTTM) Tract 3089, Avila Ranch Devlopment Plan, and the Final EIR were approved by the City Council on September 19, 2017, by Resolution No. 10832 (2017 Series). - The Development Agreement was adopted by the City Council on October 3, 2017, by Ordinance No. 1639 (2017 Series). - Avila Ranch Community Facilities District (CFD) No. 2017-1 was created by Ordinance No. 1642 (2017 Series), which levies a special tax within the CFD providing a funding source for maintenance and operation of facilities within the District. - The final map for Tract 3089 Phase 1 was approved by City Council on December 4, 2018, by Resolution No. 10968 (2018 Series). - The Planning Commission (PC) approved the architecture for all the R-2 project in the first three phases on September 22, 2021, by Resolution PC-1046-2021. - A Memorandum of Agreement was executed in September 2021 between the City Manager and the Avila Ranch development team to allow for the advancement of Phases 4 and 5 prior to Phases 2 and 3, provided that improvements required for Phases 2 and 3 are included as part of the development.
+To date, no development permits related to Phases 4 and 5 have been issued. - An application for review of Phase 5 of development was recommended for approval by the Architectural Review Commission (ARC) on June 20, 2022.
+This area would include up to 101 dwelling units in the R-1 zone.
+Based on the recommendation of the ARC, the Planning Commission (PC) approved the R-1 product in Phase 5 on July 13, 2022, by Resolution PC-1065-2022.
+Building permits for this phase have not been submitted.